 This is compounded by the fact that there can be malicious changes to the code base that can occur entirely without your knowledge, unsurprisingly leading to a massive gap in your cyber security measures.
 Indeed, Ponemon research shows 59 percent of companies say they have experienced a data breach caused by one of their third-parties.

-But it’s not just enterprises that need to worry about web security.
+But it’s not just enterprises that need to worry about web and marketing security.
 Governments have a duty to make their webpages accessible to everyone, and as part of this, use plug-ins to read text on the site out loud to blind or partially sighted visitors.
 One such plug-in, called Browsealoud from Texthelp, was compromised by hackers who altered its source code to inject a crypto mining code into every webpage, affecting more than 4000 government websites around the world.

 There are products available that can help defend your website from client side attacks – to an extent.
 A Content Security Policy (CSP) can help prevent cross-site scripting (XSS), clickjacking and other code injection attacks, but there are still gaps in its capabilities, and it can often mean a trade-off between website security and functionality.

 In addition, Subresource Integrity (SRI) can check for any code changes in any assets served by a third-party vendor to ensure they haven’t been compromised.
 However, SRI can struggle to keep up with the regular updates from third-party vendors and frequent changes to source code.
 The bottom line is that neither are fully effective against attacks in a rapidly evolving threat landscape.
 Download our guide to learn more.

 You need next generation website security to ensure your data security is working and your business is safe.
 Ensighten can help you protect any and all client-side data against all the threats we’ve discussed.
 Our MarSec™ solution provides you with a real-time view of all the technologies running on your website and perform a full privacy risk assessment as web pages are loaded.
 It can also prevent malicious web injects by only loading resources that are explicitly whitelisted, and block everything else.